We compare reward business credit cards with signup bonuses, cashback and air miles.

 Most of the cards we have listed have uncapped cashback.
 Some cards, such as the RBS Business Plus card, have annual cashback limits which typically require tens of thousands in spending to reach.

 Intuitively, cashback is maximised by spending more.
-Of course, this goes against the business goal of keeping costs down, but there are some tactics to deploy.
+Of course, this goes against the business goal of keeping costs down, but there are some tactics and tricks you can use.

 Yes.
 The benefit of cashback is it’s a simple reward of cash thay can be used for anything (including paying down your current outstanding balance).